xapian/xapian-gsoc-proposal/proposal.rst

 The main goal of this project is to improve the estimation of the total number of results buy making use of the the new feature that gives the first and last docids for each term.

-The task is to improve the Xapian::MSet::get_matches_estimated() method for the PostList subclasses , but OP_AND and OP_OR are almost done.
+The task is to improve the Xapian::MSet::get_matches_estimated() method for the PostList subclasses.

 multiandpostlist, orpostlist, postlisttree :